himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 ### Github Integration

 #### Jenkins Service
-My website is currently hosted on github, so we need to configure that project to work with our Jenkins server.
-To do that, go to the project's github page, and then click on **Settings** -> **Integrations & services**.
+My website repo is hosted on github, so we need to configure it to work with our Jenkins server.
+To do that, go to the project's github page, and navigate through **Settings** -> **Integrations & services**.
 Click the **Add service** drop-down and select *Jenkins (Git Plugin)*.
-Then, add the Jenkins server url (assuming the server is accessable from the internet.
-If not, hosting the jenkins server on something like [Digital Ocean](http://digitalocean.com) might be a solution).
+Next, add the Jenkins server url (assuming the server is accessable from the internet.
+If not, hosting the jenkins server on something like [Digital Ocean](http://digitalocean.com) might be an easy solution).
 Lastly, make sure the **Activate** box is selected, and click the **Add Service** button.

 #### SSH Keys

 While on the project's Github page, make sure that the Jenkins server's ssh keys are added to the project.
-To add them, click on **Deploy Keys**, again under the project's **Settings** tab.
+To add them, navigate to the **Deploy Keys** page (under the project's **Settings** tab).
 Then select **Add deploy key**, and add the public key.

 ## A Nginx Server